shrebox/Youtube-Data-Extraction-and-Analysis/README.md

   This would host the webapp on the local server on the address "localhost:8000"

   <h2>3.
 Predicting the number of likes on a YouTube video URL one can input:</h2>
-  This is the future task that has to be done for the collected data.
+  This task has to be done for the collected data.